WELL – Understanding the all-new wellness rating system by USGBC

 What is WELL?

-It’s organised into seven ‘concepts’ of wellness including more than 102 ‘features’.
+WELL by the USGBC rating system is organized into seven ‘concepts’ of wellness including more than 102 ‘features’.
 These can be performance-based standards (e.g. VOC reduction) or prescriptive standards that require specific technologies, design strategies or protocols (e.g. a smoking ban).

 Understanding the concepts of WELL

-‘We need water, air and light to survive.
+‘We need water, air, and light to survive.

 We need good water, good air and good light to thrive’